 The unemployment allowance, including the additional days of the allowance, is paid out either by an unemployment fund (earnings-related daily allowance) or Kela (basic daily allowance).
 For more information on the unemployment allowance, contact your own unemployment fund, the Federation of Unemployment Funds in Finland or Kela.

 The additional days of the unemployment allowance is also known as the unemployment path to retirement.

 Old-age pension for the long-term unemployed at age 62

 If you were born in 1957 or earlier and are receiving an unemployment allowance for additional days, you can apply for your old-age pension to start at age 62.
-Alternatively, you can continue on the unemployment allowance until you turn 65.
+If you were born in 1958 or later, you can retire on an old-age pension at your own retirement age.
+You can select yourself whether you claim the old-age pension or continue on the unemployment allowance until you turn 65.

 If you choose to retire at 62, your old-age pension will not be reduced due to early retirement.
 Instead, you will be paid the amount that you have accrued by the end of the month before your pension begins.